HOW DO I GET STARTED?

 WHAT IS MY REFERENCE PERIOD AND WHICH EMPLOYEES DO I HAVE TO CONSIDER IN AN ANALYSIS?

 Your reference period if the period you wish to have your data analysed.
 This could be the last pay period you have available, either a calendar month or a week, depending on type of pay period.
+Some companies upload their annual data too and this generally will depend on what kind of analysis you want to get out of the software.

-The regulations do not define “employee”, so its definition under s.83 of 2010 Equality Act will apply, so this included apprentices and those who have a contract to do work.
+If you are a UK employer, the gender pay gap regulations do not define “employee”, so its definition under s.83 of 2010 Equality Act will apply, so this included apprentices and those who have a contract to do work.

 HOW DO I MAP MY FIELDS?

 Depending on which version of the product you have purchased, Gapsquare provides insightful analytics with as few information as the Gender and Pay Date, but the more data that is inputted, the more you can understand your workforce and associated gender pay gap within different variables of your organisation.
-Check out our short tutorial to watch how you can quickly map your fields.

 HOW DO WE CALCULATE YOUR GENDER PAY GAP?